Mandatory Immunisations for Newborns in Singapore

 Why are Immunisations important for your baby?

-Immunisations are safe for most babies.
-However, live vaccines like MMR (measles, mumps and rubella) and oral polio must be avoided if your baby has a weak immune system due to illness or medical treatment.
-Please consult your doctor if you have concerns about your baby’s immunisations.
+Immunisations are generally safe for most babies.
+However, live vaccines such as MMR (measles, mumps, and rubella) and oral polio should be avoided if your baby has a weakened immune system due to illness or medical treatment.
+If you have any concerns about your baby’s immunisations, please consult your doctor for personalised advice.

 What are some side effects of vaccinations?

-The risk of serious complications from the vaccines is always much lower than the risk of complications if your child falls ill with one of the diseases.
-Also, allergy to vaccines is rare.
+The risk of serious complications from vaccines is significantly lower than the risk of complications if your child contracts one of the diseases.
+Allergic reactions to vaccines are rare.

-The vaccines against Diphtheria, Tetanus, Pertussis, Polio and Haemophilus influenzae type b (Hib) may cause redness and swelling at the injection site.
-This will resolve within a few days.
-Your child may have a fever on the day of the injection and the day after.
+Common side effects of vaccines against Diphtheria, Tetanus, Pertussis, Polio, and Haemophilus influenzae type b (Hib) include redness and swelling at the injection site, a sore arm, or a slight fever.
+These mild reactions typically resolve within a few days.
+Your child may experience a fever on the day of vaccination and the following day.

-The MMR vaccine may cause a brief reaction from a few days to three weeks after vaccination.
-Your child may get a mild cough, runny nose, skin rash, fever or swollen salivary glands.
-The fever may occur from the 5th to the 10th day after the injection.
-Your child will not be contagious.
-Studies have shown no link between the MMR vaccine and autism.
+The MMR vaccine can cause mild reactions occurring from a few days up to three weeks post-vaccination.
+Symptoms may include a mild cough, runny nose, skin rash, fever, or swollen salivary glands.
+Fever may arise between the 5th and 10th day after the injection.
+Importantly, your child will not be contagious during this time.
+Extensive studies have found no link between the MMR vaccine and autism.

-The most common side effects of the Pneumococcal vaccine are redness and swelling at the injection site, fever and tiredness.
+For the Pneumococcal vaccine, the most common side effects are redness and swelling at the injection site, fever, tiredness, and sometimes a sore arm or mild fever.

-BCG vaccination may cause a small boil to develop 2-3 weeks later at the injection site.
-It will resolve in 6-8 weeks.
-If the boil bursts, you may cover it with a piece of gauze.
+Following the BCG vaccination, a small boil may develop at the injection site within 2-3 weeks.
+This typically resolves within 6-8 weeks.
+If the boil bursts, covering it with a piece of gauze is recommended.

 Why is it so critical to keep up to date with immunisations?